jkugalde/jkugalde.github.io/_portfolio/vacuum-former.md

 author_profile: true
 ---

-## Resume
+## Summary

 The idea was to built a cheap and small vacuum former to be used in the FabLab Universidad de Chile for experimentation with materials and shapes.
-The project will be documented on my Github and the CAD files will be in my GrabCad site.

 ---

 The machine is being overhauled and biomaterial sheets are being tested, with extraordinary results as seen in the figures below.